The Australian eVisitor for citizens of Portugal is an online visa that permits Portuguese nationals to travel to the Commonwealth of Australia.

-Except for citizens of New Zealand, who are granted an electronic Special Category visa (SCV) on arrival, all other citizens planning to travel to Australia will need to possess a valid visa or travel authorization.
+Except for citizens of New Zealand, who are granted an electronic Special Category visa (SCV) on arrival, all other travellers planning to travel to Australia will need to possess a valid visa or travel authorisation.

-Depending on the country of citizenship, there are two main types of online visas for Australia: the ETA subclass 601 visa available for citizens of 9 countries and the eVisitor visa subclass 651 available for citizens of some European countries.
+Depending on the country of origin, there are two main types of online visas for Australia: the ETA subclass 601 visa available for citizens of 9 countries and the eVisitor visa subclass 651 available for nationals of some European countries, including Portugal.

-As for citizens of most European countries, Portuguese citizens need to apply for an eVisitor visa to travel to Australia for tourism or business.
+As with travellers from most European countries, Portuguese citizens need to apply for an eVisitor visa to travel to Australia for tourism or business.

-The eVisitor was introduced in 2008 to streamline the visa application process for citizens of the European Union that are planning short stay travel to Australia.
-The visa allows travelers multiple entries over a period of one year, for a maximum of 90 days for each stay.
+The eVisitor was introduced in 2008 to streamline the visa application process for nationals of the European Union that are planning short stay travel to Australia.
+The visa allows travellers multiple visits over a period of one year, for a maximum of 90 days for each stay.
 Entry in the country is allowed both via air and sea.

 While paid work in Australia is not permitted when entering with an eVisitor, this type of visa does allow for general business inquiries, to negotiate or review a business contract, or to attend seminars or conferences (if the participation is not paid for).
 Unpaid volunteer work is also permitted as well as studies when these are not the main purpose of the visit.